-In image classification, a supervised machine learning algorithm looks at input image and predicts a class label of that image (binary or multi-class).
+In image classification, a supervised machine learning algorithm looks at the input image and predicts a class label of that image (binary or multi-class).

 Image Classification with Localization:

-In image classification with localization, a supervised algorithm is expected to predict class as well as bounding box around object in the image.
+In image classification with localization, the supervised algorithm would predict class as well as the bounding box around the object in the image.
 The term 'localization' refers to where the object is in the image.

-In object detection problem, we have multiple objects in the image and algorithm is expected to detect all of them and put bounding box around each of them.
+In the object detection problem, we have multiple objects in the image, and we expect the algorithm to detect all of them and put a bounding box around each of them.